 Description of Program

-This interactive Certificate Program is a four week, 32 hour continuing education program for nurses, educators, pharmacists, physicians, physical and respiratory therapists, and other health care professionals interested in gaining knowledge pertaining to clinical simulation.
+This interactive Certificate Program is a six- week, 30 hour continuing education program for nurses, educators, pharmacists, physicians, physical and respiratory therapists, and other healthcare professionals interested in gaining knowledge pertaining to clinical simulation.
 The focus of the program is on the introduction to simulation, types of simulation, creation of a high fidelity simulation laboratory, strategies and scenarios utilized for clinical simulation education, and outcomes measurement.
 The program consists of four modules.
-Each module contains reading assignments, an instructor outline, audio visual presentations, interactive learning components, and study guide questions.
+Each module contains reading assignments, an instructor outline, audio-visual presentations, interactive learning components, and study guide questions.
 The course concludes with a comprehensive online exam and a program evaluation.
-During the program learners interact with faculty who are expert in the area of clinical simulation.
-A certificate of completion is sent via email approximately two weeks following receipt of all course requirements.
+During the program, learners interact with faculty who are expert in the area of clinical simulation.
+A certificate of completion is sent via email within 30 days of the end of the program.
 The program has been reviewed by local and national experts.

 Who Should Enroll in this Program